 What Is a Secure Fax?

 Secure fax is a fax that is transmitted over a secure network.
 It implies that the contents of the message are encrypted and can only be read by the intended recipient.
-Secure faxes may be sent using traditional fax machines or internet services.
+Secure faxes may be sent using traditional fax machines, internet services, or even through cloud faxing solutions.

 By encrypting data between two points on a network, unencrypted information can be sent over otherwise insecure links, such as the internet.
 The sending computer encrypts the data using a key agreed upon with the receiving party.